rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-gitea/index.md

 Your first step after deployment will be to create organisations and user accounts for using the Gitea service.

-Log in to the Gitea front-end at the domain name provided in your configuration file during project deployment (as the variable `project_git_domain_name`).
+Log in to the Gitea front-end at the domain name provided in your configuration file during project deployment (as the variable `project_domain_name`).
 The admin user's username and password were also defined in your configuration file (as the variables `project_admin_username` and `project_admin_password`).

 ![Gitea Landing Page](Gitea_Landing_Page_1200.png)